KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/generate/scanline0r.rst

    :license: Creative Commons License SA 4.0

-.. _scanline0r:
+.. _effects-scanline0r:

 Scanline0r
 ==========

 This effect/filter creates interlaced black lines imitating an old monitor.

-The effect works like a switch and does not have keyframes
+The effect works like a switch and does not have keyframes.

 .. figure:: /images/effects_and_compositions/kdenlive2304_effects-scanline0r.webp
    :width: 400px